majasielski/jksidan/readme.txt

-Version created on 13 oct 20023
+Verion created on 19th oct 20023

-- Menus created
+- more gfx added
-- Frames created
+- fonts added and configured via css
-- Some gfx added
+- separate folders creaded for css files and mapped in index